Regulatory Capital and Deferred Tax Assets

 53 Pages Posted: 10 Oct 2019 Last revised: 24 Oct 2022

-In this study we examine the role of accounting discretion in calculating regulatory capital in financial institutions by specifically examining deferred tax assets (DTAs).
-We use the insurance industry as our setting as regulators substantially relaxed rules relating to DTA inclusion in regulatory capital calculations during and following the financial crisis.
-Many DTAs depend upon future taxable income for realization, making them less liquid relative to other assets.
-We examine whether firms use the increased discretion in regulation to increase the proportion of their regulatory capital relating to DTAs and find evidence that they do so.
-As DTAs are less liquid relative to other assets, our study raises the concern that financial institutions may appear more financially stable than the reality of their underlying economic condition.
-Consistent with this concern, we find firms with relatively low levels of regulatory capital included higher levels of DTAs in their regulatory capital calculations relative to their peers.
-We also document that higher levels of DTAs are associated with greater risk-taking and higher risk of insolvency.
+Insurance regulators substantially relaxed rules on deferred tax asset (DTA) inclusion in regulatory capital calculations during and following the financial crisis.
+Despite prior studies documenting mixed findings on whether financial institutions manage earnings through tax accounts, we find evidence life insurers use additional discretion in regulation to increase the level of DTAs admitted into regulatory capital, especially when they have greater incentives to do so.
+As DTAs are less liquid relative to other assets, our study raises the concern that insurance firms may appear more financially stable than the reality of their underlying economic condition.
+Consistent with this concern, we find firms with relatively low levels of regulatory capital include higher levels of DTAs in their regulatory capital calculations relative to their peers, higher levels of DTAs are associated with greater risk-taking and higher risk of insolvency.
 We additionally find evidence that insurers treat illiquid DTA capital as a substitute for more liquid forms of capital.
 Our study has important implications for regulators considering changes to capital standards for other financial institutions.

 Keywords: Deferred Tax Assets, Regulatory Capital, Insurance, Ratings, Regulation

 JEL Classification: G18, G22, H25, M41, M48